TunahanApaydin/licence-plate-recognition/README.md

 - **Extended dataset for training models** to improve the system's generalization across various environments and lighting conditions.

 These enhancements aim to make the system more robust, adaptable, and scalable in diverse use cases.

+## Usage
+You can configure settings for inference, tracking, OCR, database, and OSD using the `configs.yaml` file.
+For example, you can specify the path to your model file using the `weights` parameter, and the path to your input video/image with the `source` parameter.

+Then, run `main.py`.
+The results will be saved to the path specified in the configuration file.

 ## Acknowledgements